ludviggunne/watchdo/README.markdown

 ```
 $ watchdo FLAGS...
 FILES... -- COMMAND
 ```
-The FLAGS... correspond to (some of) the inotify watch flags, for example -MODIFY <-> IN_MODIFY.
+The FLAGS... correspond to (some of) the inotify watch flags, for example -MODIFY corresponds to IN_MODIFY (see man inotify).
 Zero or more arguments in COMMAND can be set to {}, and will be substituted with the filename for which an event was received.

 ## Example
-The following example prints the contents of modified files:
+The following example formats C source files on write:
 ```
-$ watchdo -MODIFY a.txt b.txt c.txt -- cat {}
+$ watchdo -CLOSE_WRITE *.c *.h -- indent -linux {}
 ```